Save Our Summer: UK pilots and cabin crew issue travel sector rescue plea

 Airline bosses have said that they could be ready for a wider re-opening of travel within weeks should government rules change.

-But even if Britain eases its rules, airlines and tour operators could still face a challenge as the spread of the Delta variant of COVID-19 has prompted other countries to place restrictions on British arrivals.
+But even if Britain eases its rules, airlines and tour operators could still face a challenge as the spread of the Delta variant of the novel coronavirus has prompted other countries to place restrictions on British arrivals.

-Reporting by Alistair Smout and Sarah Young; editing by Guy Faulconbridge and Barbara Lewis
+Reporting by Gerhard Mey, Alistair Smout and Sarah Young; writing by Sarah Young; editing by Guy Faulconbridge and Barbara Lewis

 Our Standards: The Thomson Reuters Trust Principles.